jereswinnen/macOS-Setup-Guide/README.md

 - Enable 'Display the time with seconds'

 ## Install Node.js
-Install Node.js by visiting the nodejs website [the nodejs website](https://nodejs.org/en/download/current/).
+Install Node.js by visiting [the nodejs website](https://nodejs.org/en/download/current/).

 ## Install dev tools and applications
 Download the following shell script and run it in Terminal.app.
 This will install the required development tools and apps.